chargebyte/chargebyte-docs/docs/source/hardware.rst

 Data packet format

 Data packets contain payload and can be sent out from host to safety controller or vice versa.
-A data packet from safety controller to host needs to be requested with an Inquiry packet which is described below.
+Data packets from safety controller to host can be transmitted periodically or by request via an inquiry packet.

 +--------+--------+--------+-------------------+
 | Symbol | Size   | Code   | Description       |